Desbeers/Chord-Provider/README.md

 # Chord Provider

-## A Cordpro file parser and editor in SwiftUI 3
+## A Cordpro file parser and editor in SwiftUI 4

 There are many "chordpo" parsers in this world, however, none are *really* native in the Apple world.

-I mean, the macOS world, it is afterthought...
+I mean, in the macOS world, it is often an afterthought...
 Not for me.

 ![Chord Provider](screenshot.png)

 This is for macOS and iOS.
-Written in SwiftUI 3, so macOS Monterey or iOS 15 only.
+Written in SwiftUI 4, so macOS Ventura or iOS 16 only.

-- System colors
-- System fonts
-- Dark screen support
+The branch 'SwiftUI-3' has an older version for macOS Monterey or iOS 15, however, I don't update that version anymore.

 ### iCloud